MarkArts/MOOnshineWorks/README.md

 then open "MOOnshineWorks.uproject" and choose Yes when it asks you to rebuild.

-If the build fails you should aunch the 4.7.x engine and open the project from it.
-Then select refresh visual studio code in the drop down menu under file (at the left top)
+If the build fails you should launch the 4.7.x engine and open the project from it.

+When the editor opens you should first select refresh the visual studio code in the drop down menu under file (at the left top)